microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/DEPLOYMENTCONFIGGUIDE.md

-To create custom deployment settings JSON file follow the steps below
+To create the custom deployment settings json file follow the steps below

 1. Copy the above json to a new file called **customDeploymentSettings.json**